Patrick Brompton: Transport

 The A684 runs through the village and the A1(M) motorway is approximately 5 mi to the east of the village and 4 hours direct to London.
 The nearest railway station is 9 mi away in Northallerton, which lies on the East Coast Main Line.
 There is also a station in Thirsk, which is 13 mi away, also lying on the East Coast Main Line.
-The nearest international airport is Leeds Bradford International Airport, approximately an hour away.
+The nearest international airport is Teesside International Airport, approximately 35 minutes away.

 Housing

 According to the Office for National Statistics, there are 83 dwellings in Patrick Brompton, 48 of these being detached houses or bungalows.
 The average asking house price in Patrick Brompton is £309,000.
 In the history of housing in the village there was a sharp decrease in homes in the village from 265 in the 1851 census. to 36 in the 1881 census.
 This is similar, in the population figures, this could be because parish boundaries changed over this time.